Agabaofficial/alx-low_level_programming/0x09-static_libraries/README.md

 The first line of all your files should be exactly #!/bin/bash A README.md file, at the root of the folder of the project, describing what each script is doing All your files must be executable
+More Info
+You do not need to learn about dynamic libraries, yet.